Skip to content

 Default: 300 sec

-The interval of the collector processor deletes expired messages.
+The interval at which the collector deletes expired messages.

 ConsumerThreadCount